Cloud-CV/IDE/README.md

     * Application description: Fabrik
     * Authorization callback URL: http://localhost:8000/accounts/github/login/callback/

-3. Github will provide you with a client ID and secret, save these.
+3. Github will provide you with a client ID and secret Key, save these.

 4. Create a superuser in django